akka/akka/akka-docs/rst/scala/remoting.rst

 * ``system.stop()``, :class:`PoisonPill`, :class:`Kill`
 * sending any message which extends from the :class:`PossiblyHarmful` marker interface, which includes :class:`Terminated`
+* messages sent with actor selection, unless destination defined in ``trusted-selection-paths``.

 .. note::